rust-lang/rust/src/doc/rust.md

 in mind, the compiler follows these rules when determining what format of dependencies will be used:

-1. If a dynamic library is being produced, then it is required for all upstream Rust dependencies to also be dynamic.
-This is a limitation of the current implementation of the linkage model.
-The reason behind this limitation is to prevent multiple copies of the same upstream library from showing up, and in the future it is planned to support a mixture of dynamic and static linking.

-   When producing a dynamic library, the compiler will generate an error if an upstream dependency could not be found, and also if an upstream dependency could only be found in an `rlib` format.
-Remember that `staticlib` formats are always ignored by `rustc` for crate-linking purposes.

-2. If a static library is being produced, all upstream dependencies are required to be available in `rlib` formats.
-This requirement stems from the same reasons that a dynamic library must have all dynamic dependencies.
+1. If a static library is being produced, all upstream dependencies are required to be available in `rlib` formats.
+This requirement stems from the reason that a dynamic library cannot be converted into a static format.

    Note that it is impossible to link in native dynamic dependencies to a static library, and in this case warnings will be printed about all unlinked native dynamic dependencies.

-3. If an `rlib` file is being produced, then there are no restrictions on what format the upstream dependencies are available in.
+2. If an `rlib` file is being produced, then there are no restrictions on what format the upstream dependencies are available in.
 It is simply required that all upstream dependencies be available for reading metadata from.